-- → Spanish Constitution, Article 18. - → Criminal Procedure Code, Article 588. - → Law 9/2014 (General Telecommunications Law).
-Articles 39 and 42.
-This law was been amended in accordance with the provisions of Royal Decree Law 14/2019 of 31 October, adopting urgent measures for public security reasons in the field of e-government, public sector procurement and telecommunications.
-Thus, there is a new wording of Articles 4(6) and 81(1). - → Article 4(6), "The Government may, exceptionally and temporarily, agree to the direct management or intervention by the General State Administration of electronic communications networks and services in certain exceptional cases which could affect public order, public safety and national security.
+- → Spanish Constitution, Article 18. - → Criminal Procedure Code, Article 588. - → Law 11/2022.
+General Telecommunications article 59.
+In addition, this law includes what is established in Royal Decree Law 14/2019, of October 31, by which urgent measures are adopted for reasons of public security in the field of digital administration, public sector procurement and telecommunications.
+Thus, there is a new wording of Article 4(6) and Article 111(1). - → Article 4(6), "The Government may, exceptionally and temporarily, agree to the direct management or intervention by the General State Administration of electronic communications networks and services in certain exceptional cases which could affect public order, public safety and national security.
 In particular, this exceptional and transitional power of direct management or intervention may affect any infrastructure, associated resource or element or level of the network or service that is necessary to preserve or restore public order, public safety and national security.

-Likewise, in the event of non-compliance with the public service obligations referred to in Title III of this Law, the Government, following a mandatory report from the National Commission for
+Likewise, in the event of noncompliance with the public service obligations referred to in Title III of this Law, the Government, following a mandatory report from the National Commission for Markets and Competition, and also on an exceptional and transitory basis, may grant the

-Markets and Competition, and also on an exceptional and transitory basis, may grant the General State Administration direct management or intervention of the corresponding services or operation of the corresponding networks.
+General State Administration direct management or intervention of the corresponding services or operation of the corresponding networks.

 The agreements to take over the direct management of the service and the intervention or those to intervene in or operate the networks referred to in the preceding paragraphs shall be adopted by the Government on its own initiative or at the request of any competent public administration.
-In the latter case, it will be necessary that the public administration has jurisdiction as regards security issues or for the provision of the public services affected by the abnormal functioning of the service or the network of electronic communications.
+In the latter case. it will be necessary that the public administration has jurisdiction as regards security issues or for the provision of the public services affected by the abnormal functioning of the service or the network of electronic communications.
 In the event that the procedure is initiated at the request of an administration other than that of the State, the latter shall be deemed an interested party and may prepare a report with character prior to final resolution."

-→ Article 81(1), "Prior to the beginning of the sanctioning procedure, the cessation of the alleged infringing activity may be ordered by the competent body of the Ministry of Economy and Enterprise, by resolution without prior hearing, where there are reasons of overriding urgency based on any of the following assumptions:
+- → Article 81(1), "Prior to the beginning of the sanctioning procedure, the cessation of the alleged infringing activity may be ordered by the competent body of the Ministry of Economy and Enterprise, by resolution without prior hearing, where there are reasons of overriding urgency based on any of the following assumptions: - a) Where there is an immediate and serious threat to public order, public safety or national security. - b) Where there is an immediate and serious threat to public health.

-- a) Where there is an immediate and serious threat to public order, public safety or national security. - b) Where there is an immediate and serious threat to public health. - c) When the alleged infringing activity may result in serious damage to the operating of public law enforcement, civil protection and emergency services. - d) Where there is serious interference with other electronic communications services or networks. - e) When it creates serious economic or operational problems for other suppliers or users of electronic communications. networks or services or other users of the radio spectrum."
+- c) When the alleged infringing activity may result in serious damage to the operating of public law enforcement. civil protection and emergency services. - d) Where there is serious interference with other electronic communications. services or networks. - e) When it creates serious economic or operational problems for other suppliers or users of electronic communications networks or services or other users of the radio spectrum."

-- → Judges of the Examining Magistrates' Courts. - →Exceptional cases (emergencies, armed groups): the Minister of the Interior or the Secretary of State for Security.
-In 24 hours the judge shall ratify or revoke the request. - →The Government, on an exceptional basis, may agree to assume responsibility for the General State Administration of the direct management or intervention of networks and electronic communications services in certain exceptional cases that may affect public order, public safety and national security.
+- → Judges of the Examining Magistrates' Courts. - → Exceptional cases (emergencies, armed groups): the Minister of the Interior or the Secretary of State for Security.
+In 24 hours the judge shall ratify or revoke the request. - → The Government, on an exceptional basis, may agree to assume responsibility for the General State Administration of the direct management or intervention of networks and electronic communications services in certain exceptional cases that may affect public order, public safety and national security.